ucas-vg/Effective-Fusion-Factor/tiny_benchmark_Salpha/README.md

 # Experiment <a name='4.'/>

-<a color='#00ff00'> Notice: in following tables, **updated evaluation code (compared with the WACV paper) was adopted**.
-Since orginal code for wacv paper handles the ignore region not well, we have updated the evaluation code and obtained some new experimental results.
-Although the modification for evaluation, the relevant conclusions are consistent.
-Each group of experiments was run at least 3 times, and the final experimental result was the average of multiple results.</a>
+<a color='#00ff00'>  Each group of experiments was run at least 3 times, and the final experimental result was the average of multiple results.</a>

-For details of experiment setting, please see [paper](http://openaccess.thecvf.com/content_WACV_2020/papers/Yu_Scale_Match_for_Tiny_Person_Detection_WACV_2020_paper.pdf) Section 5.1.
+For details of experiment setting, please see [paper](http://https://arxiv.org/pdf/2011.02298.pdf) Section 4.1.
 Experiments Setting

 training setting| value
 ---|---